molpopgen/libsequence/REVISION_HISTORY.md

 * The enum changes led to many other changes, primarily in the code base dealing wih calculating differences between codons.
 The new code is much simpler.
 * A unit test was added to check the calculations of differences bewtween codons.
 * Kimura80 and Comeron95 will now return a non-signalling NaN for non-finite values.
 Previous versions returned "999", which was a bit silly, in all honesty.
+* PolyTable was redefined to publicly inherit from std::pair< std::vector<double>, std::vector<std::string> >.
+This change represents a major revision to the code.
+This change gives full access to the underlying data, and possibly even "too much rope".
+The change also totally wrecks binary compatiblity with previous versions.
+All unit tests pass.

 ## libsequence 1.8.3 (Dec.
 5, 2014)